Please do get in touch for any collaboration/project ideas !

 Mown plot with brash removed Mown plot with brash left in place Burnt plot with visible moss damage Uncut plot with intact vegetation

-We used the MAVIS software (CEH: Modular Analysis of Vegetation Information System (Malvis)) to derive NVC categories in order to relate our study sites and any vegetation composition change over time to other studies.
+For National Vegetation Classification (NVC) we used the MAVIS software (CEH: Modular Analysis of Vegetation Information System (Malvis)) to derive NVC categories in order to relate our study sites and any vegetation composition change over time to other studies.
 We also specifically assessed heather height and regrowth over time in relation to total vegetation cover.
 A notable difference was the slow heather regrowth after burning (germination) compared to that on mown plots (re-sprouting from stems).
-However, heather beetle damage caused reduced heather heights and cover, particularly in 2014/15 and 2017/18, at the two wetter sites (Mossdale and Whitendale, respectively):
+However, heather beetle damage caused reduced heather heights and cover, particularly in 2014/15 and 2017/18, mostly at the two wetter sites (Mossdale and Whitendale) and from 2020/21 again at Mossdale and even more so at Whitendale (first at burnt plots and from 2024 onwards more severly at the mown plots).
+Below are shown the heather heights (2012-2025) and the mean total vegetation cover (%) for the main managements comparing unmanaged (uncut) to burnt and mown (average of with and without brash removal) for the 5x5 m plots (note the periods of collapsing heather heights in some years on some sites (due to heather beetle; i.e., Whitendale burnt 2018):